ubvu/20230925-sc-code/README.md

 # Software Carpentry Workshop Autopush R Code

-This repository is used to share code that Instructors explain in the [Software Carpentry][sc-uva] on 12 and 13 June 2023.
+This repository is used to share code that our instructors explain in the [Software Carpentry workshop][sc-uva] on 25.- 28.09.2023 by University of Amsterdam & Vrije Universiteit Amsterdam.

 [sc-uva]: https://ubvu.github.io/2023-09-25-uvavu/

-University of Amsterdam & Vrije Universiteit Amsterdam: 25.- 28.09.2023

 ## Usage for Learners